LibusoftCicom/lc-datepicker/README.md

 ![Logo of the project](./src/assets/logo.png)

 # LC DatePicker
+> Pure Angular date and time picker component.

+# Description

-> LC DatePicker is an Angular component that generates a datepicker calendar on your input element.
+- LC DatePicker is an Angular component that generates a datepicker calendar on your input element
-Compatible with Angular2 and Angular4 versions.
+- Compatible with Angular 2 and Angular 4 versions
-Only dependency is MomentJS.
+- Only dependency is MomentJS
+- Customizable the date format and language
+- Can be configured as Time, DateTime, Date, Month or Year picker

+# Tested with

+- Firefox (latest)
+- Chrome (latest)
+- Chromium (latest)
+- Edge
+- IE11

 ## Installing / Getting started